-For pretty much my first 7 years working as a professional photographer I resolutely ignored pretty much everything to do with ‘marketing’.
-I didn’t like it, even though I wasn’t totally sure why I didn’t like it, and though I’m aware this sounds bloody ridiculous, it scared me a bit.
+For pretty much my first 7 years working as a professional photographer I resolutely ignored pretty much everything to do with marketing.
+I didn’t like it, even though I wasn’t totally sure why I didn’t like it.
+Though I’m aware this sounds bloody ridiculous, it scared me a bit.
 Even just the word itself made my insides feel a bit weird, so I did the adult thing and basically just pretended it didn’t exist 🙂

 Every now and then, the dreaded M word would rear its ugly head somewhere and I’d be reminded again that there was something out there that deep down I knew I should be doing.
 But I’d usually just reassure myself that it didn’t really apply to me – I was a creative, not a marketer or salesperson… My ‘thing’ wasn’t about business, it was about making beautiful, meaningful pictures.
 I carried on randomly posting the odd image on social media and blogging the occasional shoot when I remembered.

 NO REAL CONTROL OVER CLIENTS FINDING THEIR WAY TO MY DOOR

 The problem was, my ‘thing’ WAS about business.
 I wasn’t just taking pictures for fun, my family relied on me making a full-time wage from it.
 I’d been lucky that clients usually did eventually find their way to my door, but I only ever had ‘just enough’ business and it always felt like something I had no control over, that I was just passively waiting for.
 I’d sit at my computer with my fingers crossed each month, hoping that the bookings would come in, breathing a massive sigh of relief if they did and panicking if they didn’t.